wingos80/LBM/README.md

 ## Requirements

-This code was developed with `Python=3.10`, tested on Windows and WSL.
+This code was developed with Python `3.10.X`, tested on Windows and WSL.

 Install required libraries: